-Two Professors Using Sign Language Recognition Technology to the Deaf By Janet Dawald

-Speech recognition is here.
-Astonishing in its accuracy, or hilarious in its algorithm-driven attempts, the technology is available in your hand, in your car, integrated into toys and probably toasters in the not-toodistant future.
+Two Professors Using Sign Language Recognition Technology to the Deaf hilarious in its algorithm-driven attempts, the technology is available in your hand, in your car, integrated into toys and probably toasters in the not-toodistant future.
 But if you are deaf, speech recognition is useless.